microsoft/coyote/docs/_learn/tutorials/hello-world-actors.md

 ## A TestActor

 To test this `Greeter` you will need to setup a `TestActor` which is done in `Program.cs`.
-The `TestActor` creates the `Greeter` and sends between 1 and 5 `RequestGreetingEvent`s.
-The `TestActor` is declared in a way that tells the `Coyote` runtime it is expecting to receive `GreetingEvent`s as
+The `TestActor` creates the `Greeter` and sends between 1 and 5 `RequestGreetingEvents`.
+The `TestActor` is declared in a way that tells the `Coyote` runtime it is expecting to receive `GreetingEvents` as
 follows:

 ```c#